 Do you wonder how best to visit Greece for mobility-impaired people?
 Are you a person with disabilities and you are concerned about visiting Greece?
-Or perhaps you care for an elderly relative and you are wondering about how best to visit Greece and how accessible the country is.
+Or perhaps you care for an older relative and you wonder about how best to visit Greece and how accessible the country is.

 According to a report by UpCounsel, a US-based online marketplace for legal services, Greece is an accessible country for people with disabilities but needs to further improve its infrastructure.